 - X RV Outside/4G-OTR Trucker - A original omnidirectional shaft-mounted design that does not require a ground plane.
 It came in two different form factors for semi-truck and RV installation.
-This antenna is available separately or kitted with the weBoost Drive 4G-X OTR or weBoost Sleek OTR or weBoost Drive X RV cellular boosters.
-It is also often included in other bundles from some of the distributors that sell it.
+This antenna is available separately or kitted with the older weBoost Drive 4G-X OTR or weBoost Drive X RV cellular boosters.

 - 4G NMO Fleet - An outdoor omnidirectional antenna designed to attach to a vehicle with an NMO mount more typically found on fleets of vehicles.
 It is available separately or as part of the weBoost Drive 4G-X and Drive Reach Fleet kits.
 This antenna does not require a ground plane.

 - Drive Magnetic Antenna - A relatively new antenna, designed for use on vehicles with a magnetic mount installation.
 It replaces the former classic 4" Mini Magnet Mount 'stubby' antenna included in many of their cellular booster kits.

 - Mini Magnet - The classic 4" tall magnet mount mini antenna that requires a metal ground plane, that comes bundled with most weBoost vehicle kits.
 It is actually an overall relatively solid performer.
 We lovingly refer to it as 'the stubby'.